Lior Golan Sells 10,000 Shares of Taboola.com Ltd. (NASDAQ:TBLA) Stock

 Wall Street Analysts Forecast Growth

-A number of equities research analysts recently commented on the company.
-B. Riley assumed coverage on Taboola.com in a research report on Thursday, June 22nd.
-They set a “buy” rating and a $5.00 price target on the stock.
-TheStreet lowered Taboola.com from a “c-” rating to a “d+” rating in a research report on Wednesday, March 22nd.
-Finally, Needham & Company LLC restated a “buy” rating and set a $5.00 price target on shares of Taboola.com in a research report on Wednesday, March 22nd.
-One equities research analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $4.69.
+TBLA has been the subject of a number of analyst reports.
+B. Riley initiated coverage on shares of Taboola.com in a research report on Thursday, June 22nd.
+They set a “buy” rating and a $5.00 target price for the company.
+TheStreet cut shares of Taboola.com from a “c-” rating to a “d+” rating in a research report on Wednesday, March 22nd.
+Finally, Needham & Company LLC reaffirmed a “buy” rating and issued a $5.00 price target on shares of Taboola.com in a report on Wednesday, March 22nd.
+One analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $4.69.

 Taboola.com Ltd., together with its subsidiaries, operates an artificial intelligence-based algorithmic engine platform in the United States, Israel, the United Kingdom, Germany, and internationally.
 It offers Taboola, a platform that partners with websites, devices, and mobile apps to recommend editorial content and advertisements on the open web to users.